epezent/implot/README.md

 Just add `implot.h`, `implot.cpp`, and optionally `implot_demo.cpp` to your sources.
 This assumes you already have an ImGui-ready environment.
 If not, consider trying [mahi-gui](https://github.com/mahilab/mahi-gui), which bundles ImGui, ImPlot, and several other packages for you.

+## Special Notes

+- It is **HIGHLY** recommended that you either:
+    1) Handle the `ImGuiBackendFlags_RendererHasVtxOffset` flag in your renderer for 16-bit indices (the official OpenGL3 renderer supports this) and use an ImGui version past [imgui@f6120f8](https://github.com/ocornut/imgui/commit/f6120f8e16eefcdb37b63974e6915a3dd35414be)
+    2) Enable 32-bit indices by uncommenting `#define ImDrawIdx unsigned int` in your `imconfig.h` file.
+- By default, no anti-aliasing is done on line plots for performance reasons.
+If you use 4x MSAA, then you likely won't even notice.
+However, you can re-enable AA with the `ImPlotFlags_AntiAliased` flag.

 ## FAQ

 **Q: Why?**